helenatxu/OpenGL-Solar-System/README.md

 or

+In the "Downloads" section in GitHub, you can download the executable for Mac OS.
 If you want to run the executable outside the project, I recommend to open a Terminal and go to the folder in which is the executable and the images.
+And then you can run the executables.

 Otherwise the textures will not appear :/ Sorry about that.